Build Your Own Crystal Radio

 - Loop the wire under the "ANTENNA" screw, the tuning rod screw, and the detector tie point screw, as shown in Figure 11.
 This will give you an idea of where you need to sand off insulation.

 - Remove the wire from under the screws, and sand off roughly a 1 inch strip of insulation from where the wire will connect to each of the three screws.
+It is OK to sand off some extra insulation, so you have a little room for error when lining up the wire.

 - Loop the wire back under the three screws again, as shown in Figure 11, ensuring the stripped sections are under the screws.
 Be sure to wrap the wire around each screw at least once so it stays in place.
 Do not tighten the screws yet.

 Figure 11.
 Connect the "ANTENNA" screw, the tuning rod screw, and the detector tie point screw with an extra piece of 6 inch wire.
 Be sure to sand off insulation in the appropriate spots first.
+Note that the kit does not come with labels for the "TUNER" and "DETECTOR TIE POINT" screws.
+You can print and cut your own labels if you want.

 - Attach the capacitor, resistor, and diode to the circuit.
 Note: No insulation stripping is needed in this step.

-- Slightly bend the ends of the leads of the capacitor, and loop these around the screws under the "GROUND" and "ANTENNA" clips, as shown in Figure 12.
+- Slightly bend the ends of the leads of the capacitor, and loop these around the screws for the "GROUND" and "ANTENNA" clips, as shown in Figure 12.
 The direction of the capacitor does not matter.
 Tighten the screws to hold the capacitor in place.

 - Double check and tighten all of the screws except the tuning rod screw.